exyi/diplomka/diplomka/text/1-intro-0.md

 A significant step towards this objective is the [Leontis-Westhof classification system](https://doi.org/10.1017/s1355838201002515), introduced in 2001.
 It provides a framework for categorizing and naming of all basepair types including both canonical (coding) and non-canonical basepairs.
 A [subsequent publication of the same team](https://doi.org/10.1093/nar/gkf481) shows more than a hundred different basepairing conformations in experimental structures archived in the [PDB database](https://doi.org/10.1093/nar/gky949) at the time.
-Today, with the availability of about 17 000 experimental structures in the PDB containing nucleic acids, we are at even better position to properly describe all potentially existing basepair types, including the rarer classes.
+Today, with the availability of about 17 000 experimental structures in the PDB containing nucleic acids, we are in an even better position to properly describe all potentially existing basepair types, including the rarer classes.

-After the publication of the Leontis-Westhof classification, several computer programs have been developed for finding basepairs in structures.
+After the publication of the Leontis-Westhof classification, several computer programs have been developed to find basepairs in structures.
 If we analyze the entire database with one of the available basepair assignment programs (FR3D, @sec:software-FR3D), we can see that Watson-Crick pairs dominate all other basepair classes.
 However, in RNA structures, the canonical pairs represent slightly below 50% of the total number of all basepairs.
 Even in available DNA structures, 25% of all basepairs are non-canonical.